Cu Chi Tunnels Travel Guide

 Ben Dinh or Ben Duoc?

-Ben Duoc tunnels are the original one where Vietcong lived, ate, slept and worked.
-The Ben Duoc temple with beautiful architecture, miniature of East Sea, Hue Citadel, One Pillar Pagoda and Dragon Wharf, recreated free zone are reasons why you should come to Ben Duoc.
-You can also join a paint ball game to relax yourself there.
+Ben Duoc tunnels are the original one where Vietcong lived, ate, slept, and worked.
+The Ben Duoc temple with beautiful architecture, a miniature of East Sea, Hue Citadel, One Pillar Pagoda and Dragon Wharf, recreated free zone are reasons why you should come to Ben Duoc.
+You can also join a paintball game to relax there.
 It’s worth a visit.

 Book a Cu Chi Tunnels Tour

 Most of the travel agency in Vietnam can arrange you a group or private Cu Chi tunnels, including car, guide, pick up/ drop off at your hotel, entrance fee and meal.
 There’re many kinds of Cu Chi Tunnels for your choices such as Cu Chi tunnels tour by car, Cu Chi tunnels tour by bus, Cu Chi tunnels tour by motorbike and Cu Chi tunnels tour by boat.
 The Cu Chi tunnels tour by car (group tour) is the cheapest one with the price of around 10usd/pax.
 A private tour by car is a good choice for a couple, group or family.
 Motorbike tour (65usd/pax) is a chance for you to feel adventurous and enjoy beautiful sights on the way.
 The luxury Cu Chi tunnels tour by boat (90usd/pax) is a little expensive but you’ll enjoy more things than only a trip to tunnels.

 Organize the trip to Cu Chi Tunnels yourself?